Interference theory: Pitch perception

 Retroactive Interference has also been investigated using pitch perception as the learning medium.
 The researcher found that the presentation of subsequent stimuli in succession causes a decrease in recalled accuracy.
-Massaro found that the presentation of successive auditory tones, confused perceptual short term memory, causing Retroactive Interference as the new tone inhibits the retrieval of previously heard tones.
+Massaro found that the presentation of successive auditory tones, confused perceptual short-term memory, causing Retroactive Interference as the new tone inhibits the retrieval of previously heard tones.

 Motor movement

-Wohldmann, Healey and Bourne found that Retroactive Interference also affects retention of motor movements.
-Researchers found that retroactive interference affects the performance of old motor movements when newly acquired motor movements are practised.
-Physical practice of newly executed motor movements decreased the retention and recall of previously learnt movements.
+Wohldmann, Healey, and Bourne found that Retroactive Interference also affects the retention of motor movements.
+Researchers found that retroactive interference affects the performance of old motor movements when newly acquired motor movements are practiced.
+Physical practice of newly executed motor movements decreased the retention and recall of previously learned movements.
 Despite the retroactive interference noted by Wohldmann et al., researchers noted that mental practice decreased the amount of retroactive interference, suggesting that mental practice is more flexible and durable over time.
 This study of the superiority effect of physical practice is similar to the Word Superiority Effect made famous by Cattell.

 Word tasks

 Retroactive Interference increases when the items are similar, therefore increasing association between them as shown by spreading activation.
-Barnes and Underwood found that when participants in the experimental condition were presented with two similar word lists, the recollection of the first word list decreased with the presentation of the second word list.
-This finding contrasts the control condition as they had little Retroactive Inference when asked to recall the first word list after a period of unrelated activity.
+Barnes and Underwood found that when participants in the experimental condition were presented with two similar word lists, the recollection of the first-word list decreased with the presentation of the second-word list.
+This finding contrasts the control condition as they had little Retroactive Inference when asked to recall the first-word list after a period of unrelated activity.